 We do not know when circumstances will allow the Ministry of Foreign Affairs to amend its current travel advice.
 The Ministry is continually assessing the overall situation for Norwegian travellers.

 Norwegian nationals who travel abroad now despite this clear travel advice must not count on receiving consular assistance from the Ministry of Foreign Affairs to return home to Norway.
 That is the case in all situations where travel advice of this kind has been issued.

 I have already booked a trip abroad.
 Should I cancel?

 Questions about travel cancellations and travel insurance must be addressed to your insurance company or travel agency.

 Will the Norwegian authorities help Norwegians to get home?

 It has become difficult for many Norwegian citizens to get home.
-More and more countries are closing their borders and airspace, prohibiting domestic travel and imposing states of emergency and other restrictions.
+A great many countries have closed their borders and airspace, prohibited domestic travel and imposed states of emergency and other restrictions.

-Many Norwegians have already managed to get home.
-Those who still have an opportunity to use commercial routes should do so now.
+Norwegians who still have an opportunity to travel home by commercial route should do so now.

 The Government wants very much to help Norwegians who are travelling outside the country to get home safely to Norway.
-The Ministry of Foreign Affairs is therefore working closely with airlines and travel operators to assist Norwegians travelling abroad to return home.
-This arrangement has now been extended to 1 May, although it depends on airspace and airports remaining open.
+The Ministry of Foreign Affairs is therefore working closely with airlines and travel operators to assist Norwegians who are travelling abroad to return home safely, but such assistance depends on airspace and airports being open.

 To receive information about the particular country you are in, it is important to register at www.reiseregistrering.no.